Save the Dates:

 February 10, 2016

 If you would like receive notification emails for future semesters, please email firstname.lastname@example.org, subject line: "Add to PRP notify list."

 Planning to retire from full time work?
 Are you ready?
 Our Pre-Retirement Planning (PRP) program guides employees through four afternoons of classes that cover everything from retirement benefits to work-life transitions and is offered twice a year in the Fall and Spring.

-Traditionally, pre-retirement planning programs emphasized the employee benefits and personal financial factors affecting one's retirement planning.
-Our dynamic and collaborative PRP focuses not only on these important issues, but also addresses work-life transitions, legal and estate planning concerns, and new or part-time employment
+Traditionally, pre-retirement planning programs emphasized the employee benefits and financial factors related to retirement planning.
+Our dynamic and collaborative PRP focuses not only on these important issues, but also more personal issues such as work-life transitions, emotional preparedness and new or part-time employment

 All classes are from 2:00 - 4:30 pm.
 Location provided upon registering.

 Emotionally preparing for retirement and Yin and yang of retirement